-You may apply for admission by taking two steps: Complete the online CCCApply application at http://www.cccapply.org/, then apply for admission through the District's PASSPORT Student Administration system at www.peralta.edu.
-Student Ambassadors who work in the college's 1st floor Welcome Center, 2050 Center St. in Berkeley, can help you to enroll.
+You may apply for admission via the Peralta Community College District's PASSPORT online registration system.
+Student Ambassadors who work in the college's 1st floor Welcome Center., 2050 Center St. in Berkeley, can help you to enroll.
 Call (510) 981-2852 or access http:// berkeleycitycollege.edu for program brochures, class schedules and enrollment information.